Jay Graham

-Jay Graham (born July 14, 1975) is an American football coach and former running back who is formerly the special teams coordinator and tight ends coach at the University of Alabama.
+Herman Jason "Jay" Graham (born July 14, 1975) is an American football coach and former running back who is formerly the special teams coordinator and tight ends coach at the University of Alabama.

 Playing career

 Playing for Concord High School from 1990–92, Graham was a nationally recruited running back who broke school records in single-season and career rushing in his two and one half seasons with the Spiders.
 Named All-State and All-American, Graham signed a football scholarship with the University of Tennessee in 1992.

 Graham rushed for 2,609 yards in his career (1993–96), ranking sixth on the Vols all-time rushing list.
 He is second on the all-time carries list with 540 and he scored 25 touchdowns in his four-year career as a Volunteer.
 Graham had season best totals in 1995 when he rushed for 1,438 yards on 272 carries putting him second in both categories in Vols school history.
 He tallied a career-best 211 yards against Vanderbilt.
 He also holds the single-season record for the most 100-yard rushing games with 10.

+Graham was selected in the third round of the 1997 NFL draft.
 During his professional career he played for the Baltimore Ravens 1997-99, the Seattle Seahawks in 2001, and the Green Bay Packers for the 2002 season.
-He also played in the Canadian Football League's Montreal Alouettes during the 2003 season.
+He also played in the Canadian Football League (CFL)'s Montreal Alouettes during the 2003 season.